compalmanel/WavesLPoSTools/README.md

 ```sh
 node blocks.js
 ```
 This will download all the outstanding blocks and save them to the block storage database file.
 The first run will take a lot of time as all of the blocks since the genesis block will be downloaded.
 Subsequent runs will be faster as they will only need to download the delta between each run.
-A typical run will look this:
+The output of a typical run will look this:
 ```
 Connected to the blocks database.
 Schema is ok...